pg-format/pgraphs/README.md

 ("101")-["likes"]["engaged":false,"since":2015]-("102")
 ~~~

-### Neo4J CSV import
+### Neo4J

 Neo4J supports bulk import from CSV files.
-In this case pgraph requires a base
+For `neocsv` output, pgraph requires
-name (optionally including directory) which is extended with `.nodes.headers`,
+a base name (optionally including directory) which is extended with
-`.nodes.tsv`, `.edges.header`, and `.edges.tsv` to filenames.
-The example graph
+`.nodes.headers`, `.nodes.tsv`, `.edges.header`, and `.edges.tsv` to filenames.
-is serialized as following, in four files:
+The example graph is serialized as following, in four files:

 ~~~tsv
 :ID	:LABEL	name:string[]	country:string